survivejs/webpack-book/manuscript/optimizing_build/02_setting_environment_variables.md

 T> `webpack.EnvironmentPlugin(['NODE_ENV'])` is a shortcut that allows you to refer to environment variables.
 It uses `DefinePlugin` internally and can be useful by itself in more limited cases.
 You can achieve the same effect by passing `process.env.NODE_ENV` to the custom function we made.

-## Generating gzips with Webpack
+## Generating gzip with Webpack

 Even though you can let your server to gzip the files using a suitable middleware, you can also setup webpack to generate the gzips for you using [compression-webpack-plugin](https://www.npmjs.com/package/compression-webpack-plugin).
 This can save some processing time on the server.

 ## Conclusion

 Even though simply setting `process.env.NODE_ENV` the right way can help a lot especially with React related code, we can do better.
-Currently our build doesn't benefit on client level caching.
+Currently our build doesn't benefit on client level cache invalidation.

 To achieve this, the build requires placeholders in which webpack can insert hashes that invalidate the files as we update the application.